-Thrive cart offers a large variety of payment options and integrations with payment providers such as Paypal amongst payment options that stand out the most amongst the Thrivecart features are not only the multiple checkout options but also mobile payments.
+Thrive cart offers a large variety of payment options and integrations with payment providers such as Paypal.
+Amongst payment options that stand out the most amongst the Thrivecart features are the multiple checkout options and mobile payments.

 Are ways of connecting external applications as, Zapier to your Thrive Cart information.
 By default, you get query strings if you send people to a custom URL, meaning, Zapier the example we started with.
 To make it work, you will have to go to a product and then fulfill where you select the – Send them to a URL- and set the Success URL the webhook you set before.
 Last, check the success page, which has to say that it redirects to your custom page.
 After a customer takes action, all the information gets passed on to the external application you chose.

 This integration will enable you to integrate with other providers that are not compatible with Thrive Cart by default.
 For example, through the Zapier integration, you can also integrate with Kajabi, Zap, and WebMerge.